enriquebris/workerpool/readme.md

 	// add the worker function
 	pool.SetWorkerFunc(func(data interface{}) bool {
 		log.Printf("processing %v\n", data)
-		// add a 1 second delay (only for the example) time.Sleep(time.Second)
+		// add a 1 second delay (to makes it look as it were processing the job) time.Sleep(time.Second)
 		log.Printf("processing finished for: %v\n", data)